-56. OUTSTANDING CINEMATOGRAPHY: DOCUMENTARY
+55. OUTSTANDING CINEMATOGRAPHY: DOCUMENTARY

 This category is open to camerawork for documentaries.
 It is intended for those who actually record on digital media, videotape and film events, interviews, and other visuals which comprise a documentary.
 The cinematographer is the person actually operating and guiding the camera, whether working independently or under the direction of a producer or director.
 Both short and feature length documentaries should submit to this category.
-Submission video in this category is limited to 25 minutes of excerpts from the program or report under consideration.